 Consider a dynamical system

 where $\Sigma$ is a symmetric positive definite covariance matrix and $B$ is a Wiener process.
-Given a true trajectory $x^\dagger(t)$ and a forecast trajectory $x(t)$, both generated from Eq.~\eqref{eq:ds}, one can measure the forecast error as
+Given a true trajectory $x^\dagger(t)$ and a forecast trajectory $x(t)$, both generated by an equation like Eq.~\eqref{eq:ds}, one can measure the forecast error by

 where $\|\cdot\|_2$ is the Euclidean norm; other norms can also be considered.
-If $x^\dagger(0)\neq x(0)$ and the system is chaotic in the absence of noise, $e(t)$ will generally grow in time until reaching a saturation level.
-If the noise realization is different in $x^\dagger(t)$ and $x(t)$, the noise will also contribute to the error growth.
-Moreover, models typically differ from the system being modeled---i.e., $x^\dagger(t)$ and $x(t)$ come from different systems---and this systematic model error contributes to the error growth.
+If $x^\dagger(0)\neq x(0)$ and the system is chaotic in the absence of noise, $e(t)$ will generally grow exponentially in time until reaching a saturation level; see Fig.~\ref{fig:lorenz63_error} for a typical example.
+If the noise realization differs between $x^\dagger(t)$ and $x(t)$, the noise will also contribute to the error growth.
+Moreover, a model typically differs from the system being modeled---i.e., $x^\dagger(t)$ and $x(t)$ come from similar but not identical systems---and this systematic model error contributes to the error growth as well.